absmach/magistrala-docs/blog/supermq-storage-architecture.md

 | Core Entity Metadata     | PostgreSQL          |
 | Time-Series Message Data | TimescaleDB         |
 | Authorization Data       | SpiceDB             |

+> SuperMQ also supports writing and reading messages using Cassandra, InfluxDB, or MongoDB.
+The databases are used through separate services.
+Writers receive messages from the internal broker and store them.
+Readers provide HTTP APIs for querying stored messages.
+The services are optional and can be used if needed based on your environment.

 ## Core Metadata